 Learning from Hurricanes: Big Data Analytics, Risk, & Data Visualization

-This year, Florida has experienced its 10th consecutive year without a hurricane.
+In 2015, Florida has experienced its 10th consecutive year without a hurricane.
 It is the longest period without a hurricane strike in modern times and one more remarkable considering that Florida’s more then 1200 miles of coastline account for about 40% of the US landed hurricanes recorded in modern history.

 Exploring this long stretch without hurricanes is worthy of some examination, as it offers us many lessons in Big Data Analytics, Risk, and Data Visualization.
 First, the obvious: how frequent are hurricanes and are hurricanes regular in their arrival?
 The below graphic from the WSJ of last year nicely shows this.

 Indeed, the graph shows that in some decades such as the 1910s, 1920s and 1940s, hurricanes were quite frequent in Florida (nearly annual!).
 Interestingly, the frequency of hurricanes is less in recent decades, except for a major spat of hurricanes in 2004 and 2005.
 All of this raises questions that are of great interest to climatologists, disaster recovery planners, risk managers, insurers, and re-insurers.
 Is the irregular arrival of hurricanes just a manifestation of randomness?

 It might be a product of climate change, global warming, or simply a level of variation in the natural cycle not seen before.
 Indeed, hurricane patterns are complex, and we are rapidly learning more about their formation and occurrence, thanks to improved data collection and analytics.
 In recent years, climatologists have been able to zero in on factors that are more predictive of high hurricane activity years.
 The below graphic from NOAA communicates some of the most important factors in a high hurricane occurrence year.